 Mandy works at Cranfield University as an Information Specialist supporting the engineering subject area, as well as Research Support Coordinator working closely with the CDS Doctoral Training Centre developing and delivering research training, support and organising research events.
 She was the secretary for the CILIP ADLG (Aerospace and Defence Librarians Group) and is an active member of two cross-campus research support groups within Cranfield University.
 Outside of work Mandy enjoys music, sports and has recently completed her first Tough Mudder event which she believes relates closely to research support: learning how to climb over an ever increasing number of obstacles; being submerged in the muddy swamp of compliance but having a helping hand to pull you up and out; realising at the end that you could not have got through without the help of your team.

 Hilary is a veteran of the DARTS conference series, having been on the organising committee since DARTS2 in 2009.
-She is also Marketing and Communications Officer for CILIP ARLG South West.
-She works at the University of Bath as Subject Librarian for Mechanical, Electronic & Electrical Engineering and has special interests in research support, information literacy for STEM subjects and staff development.
-Hilary’s non-professional interests include learning Welsh, buying too many dresses, and getting nostalgic about 90s indie music.
+She works in two roles at the University of Bath: Research Analytics Librarian and Impact & Engagement Librarian.
+Hilary’s non-professional interests include toddler management, learning Welsh, and getting nostalgic about 90s indie music.

-Having qualified as a librarin in the mid-1990s, Theresa returned to her academic origins and undertook archaeological research culminating in a PhD in Archaeology (medieval sculpture) from the University of Southampton.
+Having qualified as a librarian in the mid-1990s, Theresa returned to her academic origins and undertook archaeological research culminating in a PhD in Archaeology (medieval sculpture) from the University of Southampton.
 Subsequently she has worked as an archaeological consultant in Devon, and was the Archivist at Bryanston School in Dorset for two years.
-She has also continued her professional library career, mainly within university libraries and is currently the Research Services Officer at the University of St Mark & St John, Plymouth.
-Theresa is a committee member of the Devon Buildings Group, enjoys going to music gigs, and watches a lot of comedy with her teenage daughter.
-She aspires to (but, as yet, fails to achieve) significant patisserie skills and considers chocolate an art form.
+She has also continued her professional library career, mainly within university libraries and most recently as Research Services Officer at the University of St Mark & St John, Plymouth.
+Theresa is currently training to be a professional indexer.
+She loves trying to cook authentic Spanish food, and considers paella an epitome of gastronomic delight.